alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

  .catch(error => console.error(error));
 ```

 Note how in the promise code there is one error handling case as opposed to the two in the callback case.
-The ability to [chain promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#chaining) allows us to treat many async operations as one, the `catch` handler would be called if either the `connect` or the `find` methods were to throw an error.
-This chaining is convenient, but when writing JavaScript today we do even better by using special syntax for handling promises.
+The ability to [chain promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#chaining) allows us to treat many async operations as one.
+The `catch` handler would be called if either the `connect` or the `find` methods were to throw an error.
+This chaining is convenient, but when writing JavaScript today, we do even better by using special syntax for handling promises.

-## Enter `async`/`await` 🔁
+### Enter `async`/`await` 🔁

-Mid-2017 JavaScript engines shipped support for `async`/`await` syntax allowing programmers to write asynchronous operations in a familiar procedural format.
+Mid-2017, JavaScript engines shipped support for `async`/`await` syntax, allowing programmers to write asynchronous operations in a familiar procedural format.
 Using `async`/`await` allows the programmer to encode their logical asynchronous dependencies right into the syntax of the language.

 Let's return to our user input example, as we can now "await" the input which keeps `main` as the active procedure that began the task to read from standard in.

-> "For `await` the suspend and resume points coincide and so we not only know where we would continue, but by coincidence, we also know where we came from."
+> "For `await`, the suspend and resume points coincide and so we not only know where we would continue, but by coincidence, we also know where we came from."
 >
 > source: [Zero-cost async stack traces](https://docs.google.com/document/d/13Sy_kBIJGP0XT34V1CV3nkWya4TwYx9L3Yv45LdGB6Q/edit#heading=h.e6lcalo0cl47)
 {: .prompt-info }